 This Geology degree is accredited by The Geological Society.

-We pride ourselves on offering some of the most extensive fieldwork of any UK university Geology course, at locations in the UK and overseas, which currently include Iceland and Spain.
-The Geology degree contains around 35% practical work and most modules include a fieldwork element.
+We pride ourselves on offering some of the most extensive fieldwork of any UK university Geology course, at locations in the UK and overseas, which currently include the Azores and Spain.

 By studying a Geology degree with us, you will benefit from the huge investment in facilities that has taken place at the University’s Glyntaff Campus in Pontypridd.